RTEMS/rtems-docs/c-user/config/device-driver.rst

 ..
 .. https://docs.rtems.org/branches/master/eng/req/howto.html

+..
+Generated from spec:/acfg/if/group-devdrv

 Device Driver Configuration
 ===========================

 This section describes configuration options related to the device drivers.
 Note that network device drivers are not covered by the following options.

+..
+Generated from spec:/acfg/if/appl-does-not-need-clock-driver

 .. index:: CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER